lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 I suppose, a good question here is _"When do I want to do different things based on different expected return type?"_

-A silly idea I came up with was related to board games.
+I came up with a simple idea related to board games.
 Something like D&D where you have different kind of dice (different number of faces).

-Can we use return type polymorphism to model different type of dice?
+Can we use return type polymorphism to be able to _roll_ different type of dice?

 ![A dice set from Dungeon and Dragons (D&D)](./dungeon-and-dragong-dice-set-rust-return-type-polymorphism.png)

-I think we can and this is more or less what I did with my first attempt:
+I think we can!
+This is more or less what I did with my first attempt:

 ```rust
 use rand::{thread_rng, Rng};